Trekkopje: History

 Trekkopje was the site of the Battle of Trekkopjes, a World War I battle aimed at preventing South African troops from rebuilding the railway line.
 A war cemetery, Trekkopje Cemetery (22.288°S 15.102°E) features 16 graves of railway protection troops from this battle.

 Trekkopje mine

-Trekkopje mine, a currently unused Uranium mine of Areva is situated about 20 km north of the mountain.
+Trekkopje mine, a currently unused Uranium mine of the French company Areva (now Orano) is situated about 20 km north of the mountain.
 Trekkopje desalination plant is in turn named after the mine, as it was built to provide the mine with water.
 The desalination plant is situated at the Atlantic coast near Wlotzkasbaken.